wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/custom-active-response.rst

 Stateful active responses
 -------------------------

-A Stateful AR undoes its original action after the period of time specified in the active response.
+A stateful AR undoes its original action after the period of time specified in the active response.
 That is to say, the stateful AR performs the basic actions of a stateless AR to later undo the process based on the command configuration.
 As part of the timeout behavior, when the received command is ``add``, the AR must execute this operation.

 - Read ``STDIN`` to get the alert.